department-of-veterans-affairs/VA-Micropurchase-Repo/2018-04-27_API_Outreach/Deliverables/Discovery-Readout.md

 -   “Our mission is to to try to help people get jobs and anything we can do to make that experience better across any network...but vets come at a priority on that side.”

--   “[[01:52](https://www.temi.com/editor/t/6z9zVRkj04PIHr4TlG9XoViXqlAt3ItIOfVEfeMF2Ed0hvNhBTJ_IX4WkB4zK0_WFL1blgfJUSykegGkW3Bmq8GmGxs?loadFrom=PastedDeeplink&ts=112.59)] it's really help any veterans coming to Industry Partner X, you know, figuring out what their backgrounds were in the military, you know, learning more about how that translates into civilian roles”
+- "it's really help any veterans coming to Industry Partner X, you know, figuring out what their backgrounds were in the military, you know, learning more about how that translates into civilian roles”

 -   Employers come to them with an interest in hiring veterans